Garmin Fenix 6 Pro Solar, 6S Pro Solar

 Garmin Fenix 6 Solar – What’s New?

 What’s new is the Solar Glass technology that charges the Fenix 6 Pro Solar from sunlight.
-In ideal conditions, this can have a nicely positive impact on battery life.
+In ideal conditions, this can have a nice positive impact on battery life.
 Clearly, this new tech comes with some physical modifications to incorporate it into the existing Fenix 6 design as well as an upward impact on the price tag.
 Less obviously we now also see more advanced battery management and a few extra screens.

 There are two photovoltaic cells added to each watch, one a circular strip around the watch face and another beneath the entire full-face display